 Everyone knows it’s impolite to ask for birthday presents — but asking for gifts to your favorite charity, well, with Facebook’s birthday donation feature, that’s becoming trendy for Long Islanders.

-Gail Janicola, 55, of Dix Hills, for instance, used the Facebook option on her birthday earlier this month to ask for donations to a charity called Saving Teens in Crisis Collaborative, a nationwide nonprofit that assists families who can’t afford help for children suffering from anxiety, depression, substance abuse and more.
-Friends and family donated a total of $455.
+Gail Janicola, 55, a child-birth educator from Dix Hills, for instance, used the Facebook option on her birthday last month to ask for donations to a charity called Saving Teens in Crisis Collaborative, a nationwide nonprofit that assists families who can’t afford help for children suffering from anxiety, depression, substance abuse and more.
+Friends and family donated $455.

-Jean Smyth-Crocetto, a Baldwin lawyer, raised $563 for San Antonio, Texas-based RAICES, an organization that provides legal aid to immigrants, during her Facebook birthday fundraiser when she turned 53 in June.
-"I was heartbroken over what was happening at the border, with children being separated from their parents," she says.
-"I was surprised by how many people gave."
+Jean Smyth-Crocetto, a Baldwin lawyer, raised $563 for the San Antonio, Texas-based RAICES, which provides legal aid to immigrants, during her Facebook birthday fundraiser when she turned 53 in June.
+“I was heartbroken over what was happening at the border, with children being separated from their parents,” she says.
+“I was surprised by how many people gave.”

-Facebook launched birthday fundraisers in 2017, and on the program’s one-year anniversary in August, Facebook announced that the grass-roots effort had raised more than $300 million for nonprofits worldwide, with the biggest winners including St. Jude Children’s Research Hospital in Memphis, Tennessee, and the Alzheimer’s Association, based in Chicago.
+Facebook launched birthday fundraisers in 2017, and on the program’s anniversary in August, Facebook announced that the grass-roots effort had raised more than $300 million for nonprofits worldwide.
+Among the biggest winners were St. Jude Children’s Research Hospital in Memphis, Tennessee, and the Alzheimer’s Association, based in Chicago.

 “I’m on Facebook a lot.
-I always write ‘Happy Birthday’ to everyone, every day, as a little hello,” says Maria Adcock of Huntington, a blogger at BiculturalMama.com.
+I always write ‘Happy Birthday’ to everyone, every day, as a little hello,” says Maria Adcock of Huntington, who writes the biculturalmama.com blog.
 When fundraisers show up on her newsfeed, she says, she’ll think, “Well, why not?
 It’s a positive thing.
 We could use a little bit of positivity in this world.
 I just press a button, which is already connected to PayPal.”

 Here’s how the fundraisers work, says Roya Winner, communications manager for Facebook Fundraisers in Menlo Park, California: Two weeks before your birthday, a message from Facebook should appear in your newsfeed asking if you want to participate.
-If you opt in, you select a beneficiary from Facebook’s list of more than 750,000 501c3 charities.
+If you opt in, you select a beneficiary from Facebook’s list of more than 750,000 501(c) (3) charities.
 The money goes to charity even if the effort falls short of your chosen monetary goal.
-While Facebook initially took 5 percent of donations, in November it ceased and 100 percent now goes to the charities.
+Facebook initially took 5 percent of donations, but since November 100 percent goes to the charities.
 In mid-July Facebook also started to donate $5 to each birthday fundraiser, which will continue for a limited time.

 For charities, the fundraiser is more than just a windfall.
-“It’s really the outreach and the awareness of our organization,” says Kelly Brown, executive director of Saving Teens in Crisis Collaborative.
-“More people will like our page, visit our website.
+“It’s really the outreach and the awareness of our organization,” says Kelly Brown, executive director of the Saving Teens in Crisis Collaborative.
+“More people will “like” our page, visit our website.
 Something like this really spreads the word.”